peilinye/tp/docs/UserGuide.md

 4. Double-click the file to start the application.
 The GUI below should appear in a few seconds, and will look like the screenshot below.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 5. Type a command in the command box (shown in the screenshot below) and press Enter to execute it.
-For example, typing **`help`** and pressing Enter will open the help window.<br>
+For example, typing **`list guests`** and pressing Enter will show the UI below.<br>
    ![CommandBox](images/NavGuideCommandBoxImage.png)
    Some example commands you can try are the following: